 Let The Light In

-Real farmhouses are filled with fresh air and tons of natural light.
+Choose window treatments that let in the natural light and give the kitchen.
 Keep things light and airy via metallic details, bright white walls, tons of windows, and delicate design elements.

 Be Mindful Of Seating